 If travel is essential to you, then you need to set up a dedicated vacation fund.
 Every month, set aside a set amount that’s automatically transferred to your travel fund. $25 a month won’t go very far, but the idea is to get things started early.
 If you can bump your savings up to $100 a month, you’ll have $1,200 at the end of the year which is a decent amount of money for a trip.

 Ideally, you want to park that money you’re setting aside in an account that’s going to earn you some interest.
-Alterna Bank has a Tax-Free eSavings Account and High Interest eSavings Account that both pay 2.35%* interest.
+Alterna Bank has a Tax-Free eSavings Account and High Interest eSavings Account that both pay a respectable interest rate.
 Both accounts have no fees and no minimum balance requirement which makes it the perfect place to park your money until your trip expenses come up.
 Alterna Bank has consistently offered high interest rates with no gimmicks and no teaser rates to lure customers in.
-Not familiar with Alterna?
-They were rated the top TFSA and RRSP accounts in RateHub’s 2018 Personal Finance Awards and they’re a CDIC member so you know you’re money will be in a good place.

 Be smart about where to minimize your costs